Toward independence and self-reliance

 The Middle School supports the needs of students to question and explore, to define their beliefs and move toward self-reliance.
 The program is structured along lines that allow each student to discover positive ways to earn the respect of their peers.
 Students build a sense of personal worth based on competence and meaningful participation.

 While adolescents need room to discover their own identity, they also need the security of clear boundaries and caring adults willing to serve as mentors in this process.

 An Advisory Program provides each student with a special adult advocate.
 Selected faculty members at each grade level serve as advisors to small groups of students, meeting with them daily to explore topics of special importance in early adolescence.
-Each week, advisors also meet together as a team to plan activities, share insights and ensure a consistent, thoughtful experience for all students at grade level.
+On a regular basis, advisors also meet together as a team to plan activities, share insights and ensure a consistent, thoughtful experience for all students at grade level.

 Middle School faculty appreciate adolescent's natural life progression.
 They are prepared to take on the roles of mentor and coach, creating opportunities for Middle School students to make decisions, articulate personal goals, and meet the challenge of leadership as they prepare for high school and beyond.

 The primary goal of the Sacred Heart Middle School program is to provide the widest possible range of intellectual and social experiences to early adolescents.
 Teachers, recognizing many learning styles, will adapt different approaches to different students to better prepare them for the rigorous demands of a college-prep high school and for life.